philmcmahon/data-pipeline/README.md

 As source data, we will use an Amazon S3 bucket containing:

 - podcasts/ - a selection of recent episodes from podcasts from a few different european countries
+- podcast_samples - the first 10 mins of a selection of podcasts
+- arms_oil_company_reports/ - annual reports of oil/arms companies
-- company_reports/ - company reports of the FTSE 350 companies from the london stock exchange
+- company_reports/ - (very big) selection of company reports of the FTSE 350 companies from the london stock exchange

 The workshop has three parts: